Skip to content

 3. Click Commit to save your snapshot.
 Otherwise, click Cancel to cancel your commit.

-If there are no changes since your last commit, the message Unable to commit changes.
-There are no changes to commit will be displayed at the end of this process.
+If there are no changes since your last commit, a message is displayed to say that there are no changes to commit.

 Note